top of page

 "Shred Off" is a 3rd-person snowboarding shooter made with a team of 12 students where you perform stylish tricks in the Alaskan mountains while gunning down enemies with an arsenal of ranged weaponry.
 Shred down the mountain and score points to compete against your friends.

-I was a Game Designer on this project working on the design and implementation of Tricks and ScoringBeyond that, my responsibilities include creating UI wireframes, production (Agile), decision-making for project goals, and maintaining documentation.
+I was a Game Designer on this project, designing and implementing Tricks and ScoringMy responsibilities also included creating UI wireframes, production (Agile), decision-making for project goals, and maintaining documentation.

 Engine